Tesla's surge inspires fans to buy, skeptics to dig in, drives fear of missing out

 By April Joyner and Noel Randewich

-NEW YORK, Feb 7 (Reuters) - Pretty much everyone on Wall Street has an opinion about Tesla.
+NEW YORK, Feb 7 (Reuters) - Pretty much everyone on Wall Street has an opinion about Tesla TSLA.O.

 The electric vehicle maker's stupendous rally in recent months has given shareholders something to cheer about, cost short sellers billions of dollars and vindicated legions of retail investors who have long adored Elon Musk's company.

-Tesla shares have climbed nearly 320% since early June, helped by the company's better-than-expected financial results and ramped-up production at its new car factory in Shanghai.
+Tesla shares have soared by nearly 320% since early June, helped by the company's better-than-expected financial results and ramped-up production at its new car factory in Shanghai.

+After surging 36% over Monday and Tuesday, the stock by Friday had settled back to a gain of about 15% for the week.
+On Friday afternoon, it was down marginally at $747.11.

-Another factor driving this week's rally may be fund managers hurrying to raise their allocation of the stock, analysts said.
+Another factor driving this week's surge may be fund managers hurrying to raise their allocation of the stock, analysts said.

 "A lot of advisors and institutions, they jump in the bandwagon because they don't want to trail," said vocal Tesla bull Ross Gerber, president and chief executive of Gerber Kawasaki in Santa Monica, California.
 "If Tesla goes to $1,000 and they don't own it, what are they going to tell their clients?"